0xHabitat/kiezDAO/user_scenarios.md

 ### Scenario B.1

 In case the deposit for the owner is not enough to repair the tool the community fund can jump in for compensation.
 This functions as a community insurance.
+A case can be opened either from the lender or the borrower against a stake to prevent spamming.
 If a dispute for a specific case is coming up a mediator out of the community will be chosen by simple sortition.
 In exchange the chosen community member will be compensated in tokens and reputation for her services.

 ![](img/2020-03-05-12-05-00.png)